cerico/musil/pages/posts/2017-08-21---dockerize-iii-nginx/index.md

 ---
-title: Dockerize III - Nginx
+title: Nginx in Docker
 date: '2017-08-21'
 layout: post
 tags:
   - Docker
   - Nginx
+brief: Full Stack Docker Application Part 3 - Building an Nginx Container.
 ---

 The nginx/proxy container serves two purposes.
 Firstly it will handle requests from the web (port 80/443) and then send those requests to the appropiate container.
 But secondly it will handle requests *between* containers.
 In our case we'll have a client container that will need to make requests to the Clojure API container.
 As they are running on different ports we'll run into CORS errors (where requests from a different domain are automatically dropped).
 Rather than fiddle about trying to get CORS whitelisting happening within the server container, we can use the nginx container - a cleaner solution.